-Wellcome Leap nabs $300M, ex DARPA, Illumina execs to battle global health problems
+Wellcome Leap nabs $300M, ex-DARPA, Illumina execs to battle global health problems

-The U.K.’s Wellcome Trust has spun out a new non-profit with a hefty seed fund and some big names to battle against “the most pressing global health challenges of our time.”
+The U.K.’s Wellcome Trust has spun out a new nonprofit with a hefty seed fund and some big names to battle against “the most pressing global health challenges of our time.”

-It starts life with $300 million in funding with former U.S. Defense Advanced Research Projects Agency (DARPA) director Regina E. Dugan coming on board as its lead, with former Illumina CEO Jay Flatley talking the chairman’s role.
+It starts life with $300 million in funding with former U.S. Defense Advanced Research Projects Agency (DARPA) Director Regina Dugan coming on board as its lead and former Illumina CEO Jay Flatley talking the chairman’s role.

 Leap will undertake “bold, unconventional programs and fund them at scale," it says in a statement, and comes amid the COVID-19 pandemic, which it says has and should change the way we think about how to tackle healthcare issues, and what should be prioritized.